Borod4r/esphome_toshiba_suzumi/README.md

       name: Outdoor Temp
     power_select:
       name: "Power level"
+    #fixed_swing: true # Optional.
+Uncomment if your HVAC supports also fixed swing
     #horizontal_swing: true # Optional.
 Uncomment if your HVAC supports also horizontal swing
     #special_mode:          # Optional.
 Enable only the features your HVAC supports.
       #name: "Special mode"